decretist/Dissertation/Chapter2/chapter2.md

-of Ivo of Chartres, for example, was a work of considerable theoretical sophistication that continued to circulate independently and find an audience even after Gratian's *Decretum* superseded the collections to which it had originally been prepended.[^14] In this respect, Gratian did not conform to the expectations of the genre in which he was working.
-For starters, he did not include a preface, something that did not escape the notice of contemporaries like the author of the *Summa Parisiensis*.
+of Ivo of Chartres, for example, was a work of considerable theoretical sophistication that continued to circulate independently and find an audience even after Gratian's *Decretum* superseded the collections to which it had originally been prepended.[^14] Insofar as he did not provide a preface for the *Decretum*, Gratian failed to meet this particular expectation of the genre, something that did not escape the notice of contemporaries like the author of the *Summa Parisiensis*.[^a]

 In presenting and organizing the canonical texts that he had selected, however, Gratian added a significant amount of first-person commentary